epfl-dlab/WikiHist.html/README.md

 ## Example use case: extracting links
-Here goes a short explanation on how to run the GO script for extracting the links, find the redlinks, and resolve redirects thoguh time.
+Here goes a short explanation on how to run the GO script for extracting the links, find the redlinks, and resolve redirects through time.

 ## Quick run of the pipeline